2023 Cost of Living Adjustments

 Plan sponsors should review the cost of living adjustments (COLAs) to determine what, if any, changes need to be communicated to employees by means of orientation meetings and enrollment forms.
 In addition, the amounts may need to be updated and/or input into the payroll or other human resources information systems used by the employer to monitor contributions made to an employee benefit plan.

-The table below contains the dollar limitation for retirement plans and other benefit plan limits and thresholds for the 2019 through 2021 tax years.
-Similar to other years, some of the amounts have changed and others remained the same as the prior year.
+The table below contains the dollar limitation for retirement plans and other benefit plan limits and thresholds for the 2021 through 2023 tax years.
+In 2023 most of the amounts have been increased.

 402(g) Elective Deferrals.